EmilyOIG/asr_labs/RemoteSetup.md

 1. Use the [remote desktop service](https://computing.help.inf.ed.ac.uk/remote-desktop)
 2. Use the [informatics VPN](https://computing.help.inf.ed.ac.uk/openvpn)
-3. Run codes on your own PC or Mac (not recommended as different problems may occur).
+3. Run the code directly on your own PC or Mac (not recommended as different problems may occur).

 ## Remote desktop